 This is a run-of-the-mill white card, but it’s just too weak overall.
 Damage deflection is a cute combat trick to pair with the card draw, but anything beyond being a 1-of in Limited is too much for this card.

 Spirited Companion is another cheap cantrip.
 This is a simple 2-drop enchantment creature that draws a card when it enters the ‘field.
-It’s a useful common in Standard right now since it counts as an enchantment for decks that care and is a great sacrifice outlet for others.
+It’s a useful common since it counts as an enchantment for decks that care and is a great sacrifice outlet for others.

-Priest of Ancient Lore is one of those cards that sees heavy use in Limited when its being drafted, but little else.
+Priest of Ancient Lore is one of those cards that sees heavy use in Limited, but little else.
 Even so, lifegain decks aren’t the only ones that could use a 3-mana 2/1 that draws a card and gains you one life.

 It’s weak on its own when it comes to Constructed, but it has a spot in white lifegain decks.
 Especially non-competitive ones.

 #29.
 Inspiring Overseer

 Inspiring Overseer is basically Priest of Ancient Lore with flying.
 It came out shortly after the set that the Priest was in, and it was shocking to see a better version of the best white common terrorize players in Draft.

 Revitalize doesn’t see much play outside of the sideboard and white control decks.
 It’s a great cantrip, and the three life often make a difference against burn or aggro matchups.
 Overall I find this card disappointing since I know what’s to come later….

 But that’s the problem.
 You probably have creatures or other dead cards in your hand if you’re behind on board.
 You usually only get two out of three of the possible outcomes, which isn’t ideal.